ha5dzs/nyuad-aprs-server/README.md

 /opt/trackdirect/server/scripts/wsserver.sh trackdirect.ini
 ```

 #### Trackdirect js library

 All the map view magic is handled by the trackdirect js library, it contains functionality for rendering the map (using Google Maps API or Leaflet), functionality used to communicate with backend websocket server and much more.

-If you do changes in the js library (jslib directory) you need to execute build.sh to deploy the changes to the htdocs directory.
+If you do changes in the js library (jslib directory) you need to execute build.sh to deploy the changes to the web server's document root directory.

 ```shell
 /opt/trackdirect/jslib/build.sh